henrhie/expo/docs/pages/development-builds/installation.md

 import App from "./App";
 ```

 > Note: This will only affect the application in which you make this change.
-If you are using your development build to load multiple applications, you'll need to add this import statement to each of them.
+If you are using your development build to load multiple projects, you'll need to add this import statement to each of them.

 ### Loading published updates